polkadot-developers/polkadot-docs/develop/parachain-devs/parachain-launch/chain-spec.md

 There are two methods for creating a chain specification:

-1. Utilizing the `polkadot-parachain` or compiled node binary
+1. Utilizing `polkadot-parachain` or compiled node binary
 2. Utilizing `chain-spec-builder`

 If you are creating a one-off network for development, testing, or demonstration purposes, you might want a fully customized chain specification.